gordonkoerner1/sparse_solver_builds/singularity/mumps/README.md

 Path to the matlab directory and "make all" , "make.inc" will do all of the work.

-## Leave the singularity sandbox and build a slim development singularity image file (sif) for HPC deployment, using only the compiled files we need to use mumps
+## Leave the singularity sandbox and build a slim development singularity image file (sif) for HPC deployment, using only the compiled objects we need
 ```bash
 sudo singularity build mumps_slim_final.sif mumps_slim.def
 ```